Home Resources Blog Contact Countertops ▾ Cabinets ▾ Free Consult

 10. Frequently Asked Questions

-An integrated sink is one where the basin is fabricated from the same material as the countertop and bonded directly into the cutout from below — no metal rim sitting on top, no mounting clips, no visible material change.
+An integrated sink is one where the basin is made from the same material as the countertop.
+It bonds right into the cutout from below.
+There is no metal rim on top, no mounting clips, and no visible material change.
 Look down into the bowl and you see the same stone or solid surface as the counter.
-It's the most seamless sink install available.
+It's the most seamless sink you can buy.
 And yeah, it costs.

 What Is an Integrated Sink?

-The term gets used loosely.
-We see "integrated" on quotes that are really just standard undermount sinks — a separate metal or porcelain basin held beneath the counter with mounting clips, and a visible material change between the stone counter and the metal sink.
-A real integrated sink uses the SAME material as the counter for the basin, and bonds directly to the underside of the cutout with no clips.
-That's the meaningful distinction.
+The word gets used loosely.
+We see "integrated" on quotes that are really just standard undermount sinks.
+Those use a separate metal or porcelain basin held under the counter with clips.
+There's a visible material change between the stone counter and the metal sink.
+A real integrated sink uses the SAME material as the counter for the basin.
+It bonds right to the underside of the cutout with no clips.
+That's the difference that matters.

-The other clarification worth making: an integral sink is the same thing as an integrated sink.
-Different fabricators use different terminology.
+One more point to clear up.
+An integral sink is the same thing as an integrated sink.
+Different shops use different words.
 "Integral," "integrated," and "fully integrated" all mean the same thing in practice.

 Materials That Work for Integration

-Not every countertop material can support a true integrated sink.
-The list of what actually works:
+Not every countertop material can hold a true integrated sink.
+Here's the list of what works:

 Integrated vs. Undermount vs. Drop-In

-Three installs, three price points, and they clean very differently.
+Three installs, three price points.
+They clean very differently too.
 The diagram above shows the cross-section difference.
 In short:

-If your goal is a clean, modern visual where the counter reads as one unbroken surface, go integrated.
-If you just want a sink that works at a fair price, undermount gets you 95% of the look for way less.
+Want a clean, modern look where the counter reads as one unbroken surface?
+Go integrated.
+Just want a sink that works at a fair price?
+An undermount gets you 95% of the look for way less.

 The Pros